ToddBenson/FileUploadTests/README.md

 - [ ] Check path traversal

-   *Attempt to travers the file path filename="../../../../<filename>" and see what may happen*
+   *Attempt to add a path (i.e ../../../../) to the filename and see what may happen*

 - [ ] Check logging